 This Court of Appeal case with Lynfield College highlights the importance of schools keeping sufficient records throughout the entire suspension process.
 This includes records outlining the reasons behind board decisions.

-While student X was treated as if he had been suspended for a second time, there was no valid second suspension as no grounds were specified under Section 14(1) of the Education Act 1989.
+While student X was treated as if he had been suspended for a second time, there was no valid second suspension as no grounds were specified under Section 80(1) of the Education and Training Act 2020.
 The Court of Appeal found that the suspension was invalid because of the board’s failure to identify whether the second suspension was a result of gross misconduct or continual disobedience.